Trace maps in motivic homotopy and local terms: Introduction

 In the remaining of the paper, we prove the following analogue of Varshavsky's theorem (\cite[Thm.
 2.1.3]{Var}): \begin{theorem}[see Theorem~\ref{th:LTnaive}] Assume that the base $S$ is the spectrum of a field, and that the conditions~\ref{num:relori} and~\ref{num:Kcondfin} below are satisfied.
 If the morphism $C\to X\times_SX$ \emph{contracting} (see Definition~\ref{def:invind} and Definition~\ref{def:contrnbh}), then the local terms agree with the naive local terms. \end{theorem} The \emph{naive local term} may be understood as follows, in the case where the correspondence is given by an endomorphism: if $X$ is a scheme, $f:X\to X$ is an endomorphism of $X$, $K\in\mathcal{SH}_c(X)$ is a constructible motivic spectrum over $X$, and $u:f^*K\to K$ is a map, then for every fixed point $x$ of $X$, the local term $LT_x(u)$, if it is well defined, is the trace of the induced map $u_x:K_{|x}\to K_{|x}$.

 The conditions~\ref{num:relori} are related to the problem of defining push-forward maps in motivic homotopy theory, which is related to the existence of \emph{orientations} and \emph{Thom classes}.
 See for example \cite[\S7]{DFJK}, \cite[\S4]{BW}.
-The conditions~\ref{num:Kcondfin} is related to Ayoub's theory of motivic nearby cycles, which will be used in the proof.
+The conditions~\ref{num:Kcondfin} is related to the motivic nearby cycle functor, which will be used in the proof.
 They are satisfied for example if $k$ has characteristic $0$, or if we work with rational coefficients in $\mathcal{SH}_c(-,\mathbb{Q})$, see Lemma~\ref{lm:condsat} below.

 The basic ideas of the proof are very close to \cite{Var}, with the following ingredients: \begin{enumerate} \item The use of \emph{additivity of traces} (\cite[Prop.
 1.5.10]{Var}), which states that the trace map is additive along distinguished triangles.
 Note that the general statement fails for symmetric monoidal triangulated categories (\cite{Fer}), and the proof of \cite[Prop.
 1.5.10]{Var} uses a variant for the filtered derived category.
 Our treatment here (Lemma~\ref{lm:additivity}) uses the language of higher categories, for which we refer to \cite[\S4]{JY} for a more detailed discussion. \item The geometric fact that the under the deformation to the normal cone, a contracting correspondence becomes supported at the zero section of the normal cone (\cite[Rmk.
 2.1.2 (b)]{Var}). \end{enumerate} The proof uses Ayoub's theory of \emph{motivic nearby cycles} (\cite[\S3]{Ayo}) which, together with the trace map over a base~\eqref{eq:reltraceintro}, allows to define the specialization of correspondences (\ref{sec:spcorr}).
 In Lemma~\ref{lm:speq} we show that this specialization is compatible with the \emph{specialization map} constructed in \cite[4.5.6]{DJK}, which is modeled on Fulton's specialization map on Chow groups (\cite[\S20.3]{Ful}).
 In Section~\ref{sec:A1Verdier} we prove an analogue of Verdier's theorem on restriction to vertices, where the proof is simplified compared to the classical case via the use of $\mathbb{A}^1$-homotopies and the description of generators of $\mathcal{SH}$ (Lemma~\ref{lm:CD7.2}).
 In Section~\ref{sec:defcorr}, we finish the proof of Theorem~\ref{th:intro} by putting up everything together.